PKBeam/Edda/advanced-topics.md

 Edda uses [WASAPI](https://docs.microsoft.com/en-us/windows/win32/coreaudio/wasapi) via the [NAudio library](https://github.com/naudio/NAudio) to try and obtain the lowest audio latency.

 WASAPI produces the lowest latency results but is relatively more intensive on your CPU.

-By default, NAudio aims for a target latency of 200ms with WASAPI, but Edda specifies a more aggresive value of 100ms.
-This means you'll tend to have better synced audio, but at the cost of higher CPU usage while playing audio in Edda.
+This means you'll tend to have better synced audio, but at the cost of higher CPU usage.
 If your CPU has weak single-threaded performance, you may experience stuttering or audio drop-outs.

- WASAPI also performs best when your audio output's sample rate matches the sample rate of the music file that it wants to play.
+ WASAPI performs best when your audio output's sample rate matches the sample rate of the music file that it wants to play.
 If these sample rates don't match, WASAPI needs to resample on-the-fly, which incurs a latency penalty.

- Audio files typically use 44.1kHz or 48kHz sample rates, but most *music* tends to use 44.1kHz (this includes the drum hitsounds used by Edda).
+ Audio files typically use 44.1kHz or 48kHz sample rates, but most *music* tends to use 44.1kHz (including the drum hitsounds used by Edda).

  For optimal latency, you should set your sound output (e.g. DAC, sound card, or motherboard sound) to 44.1kHz in Windows' audio settings.

 ## Drum hitsounds

-When you play back a map in Edda, a deep bass drum sound will play when the scan line passes a note.
+When you play back a map in Edda, a snare drum sound will play when the scan line passes a note.

 That's the default hitsound for Edda, and it can be changed in the Settings menu (under **Audio Playback**, then *Playback Sound*).

-By default Edda provides a bass drum sound and a hi-hat sound, but you can add your own hitsounds if you aren't satisfied with either.
+By default Edda also provides a bass drum sound and a hi-hat sound, but you can add your own hitsounds if you aren't satisfied with either.

 To add your own hitsounds, go to the `Resources` folder in your Edda install and place `.mp3` or `.wav` files there.

 To specify multiple samples together, number them e.g. `file1.wav`, `file2.wav`, `file3.wav` or `my_drum1.mp3`, `my_drum2.mp3`.

 It is recommended to provide at least two distinct samples per hitsound, which makes them sound more natural when multiple drums are played simultaneously.

+### Panned audio

+By default, drum hitsounds are panned.
+That means if a note is played on the left column, the drum hitsound will play closer to your left ear (and vice versa for the right columns).

+Some users may find panned audio harder to hear or may experience audio playback issues with panned audio.
+Panned audio can be disabled in the Settings menu (under **Audio Playback**, then *Pan Note Sound*).

+When panned audio is disabled, all drum hitsounds will be played in the middle of both ears.